JinalDevadiga/financial-chatbot-genai/README.md

 ## 🏁 Future Enhancements

 - Add fuzzy matching or NLP to understand more natural language questions
-- Connect to real-time 10-K/10-Q filings via the SEC EDGAR API
-- Turn static answers into dynamic data-driven responses
+- Turn static answers into dynamic data-driven responses using AI

 ---